Shasank-pandey/Frontend-Interview/<Product Company> Interview Questions.md

 # React JS and Javascript
-This works as a basic crash course for most of the interviews especially for Walmart.
+This works as a basic crash course for most of the interviews especially for <Product Company>.

 ## React Basics
  - Important Hooks -  useState |  useEffect | useRef | useReducers | useCallback | useMemo